f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 - F5OS-APPLIANCE-ALERT-NOTIF-MIB

-As of F5OS-A 1.2.0 the following alerts and traps are available:
+As of F5OS-A 1.2.0 the following SNMP alerts and traps are available:

 - Interface UP
 - Interface DOWN